100mslive/web-sdks/README.md

 ## How to integrate?
 The 100ms SDK gives you everything you need to build scalable, high-quality live video and audio experiences.

-We’re building infrastructure to power **live interactions**.
-Live interaction refers to anything happening in real-time or near real-time.
-Examples include video and audio calls (such as Google Meet or Zoom), live streaming (like Twitch or YouTube Live), real-time chat messages (often included as part of the previous two), and collaborative tools like whiteboards, etc. Additionally, there are offshoots of these live interactions, such as post-call recordings or transcriptions, which can be accessed later.

 **There are two ways you can add 100ms to your apps:**

 1. ## Custom UI